Limmen/gym-idsgame/experiments/simulations/v0/tabular_q_agent_vs_random/README.md

 it is intended for 2-agent simulations or RL training.

-In this experiment, the attacker is implemented with a greedy policy based on a save Q-table.The defender is implemented with a random defense policy.
+In this experiment, the attacker is implemented with a greedy policy based on a save Q-table.
+The defender is implemented with a random defense policy.

 **NOTE** By default the pre-configured environments will create vulnerabilities at random locations in the network in order to make sure that a pre-programmed policy cannot be the